 - Supervisors receive ongoing information from students who document activities.
 This is very useful for managing work flow, performance evaluations, and updating job descriptions.

 - The Series creates many opportunities for supervisors to coach and advise their students.

 - Students gain a deeper appreciation for work culture and how to think and act professionally.

 - Students can make immediate adjustments and corrections on their job in real time rather than waiting for formal evaluations.

-- Students are introduced to typical professional expectations that employers say are very important to them.
+- Students are introduced to typical professional expectations that employers say are very important.

 Suggestion: If you so choose, you can create badges or a certificate that a student can add to their resume as an indication of professional preparation.

 Departments could create a certificate that a student would receive after he or she has completed all the modules that were selected within the Series.

 The Career Readiness Series is free and fully accessible by supervisors and students.
 It was created by career professionals who saw a need for a well-designed program that introduces core professional concepts, but does not require intensive training.
 The only cost is the time it takes for students to complete the modules and regularly-scheduled meetings with their boss.